ws900/kibana/examples/v8_profiler_examples/README.md

 Provides access to the V8 CPU Profiler and Heap Profiler, to inspect the Kibana running this plugin.

-_this was a dust-off-and-polish effort; the original code is here: https://github.com/elastic/kibana/pull/129839_

-HTTP endpoints in Kibana to run a CPU profile for specified duration, and obtain a heap snapshot.

-_Note: at the time of this writing, there appears to be something broken with the heap snapshots.
-They often never finish, on the server side._

 The endpoints are:

     /_dev/cpu_profile?duration=(seconds)&interval=(microseconds)